These help pages have been updated for version 7.1 of the program.

 It stays dormant for three months and then it has a “Review” status in the Vocabulary Test.

-Review questions are dealt with in the following section.
+Review questions are dealt with below.

 The outcome of reviewing is either that the item is added back into the test list with a status of “Test Item” or it is allowed to pass into the “Archive”.